Overview

 Predominantly, there are three types of skin cancer – basal cell carcinoma, squamous cell carcinoma, and melanoma.

-- Basal cell carcinoma: Basal cell carcinoma arises when skin’s basal cells grow in an abnormal and uncontrolled manner.
+- Basal Cell Carcinoma: Basal cell carcinoma arises when skin’s basal cells grow in an abnormal and uncontrolled manner.
 Basal cells are those that line the outermost layer of the skin.

-- Squamous cell carcinoma: Uncontrolled growth of abnormal squamous cells (composing most of the epidermis) results in squamous cell carcinoma.
+- Squamous Cell Carcinoma: Uncontrolled growth of abnormal squamous cells (composing most of the epidermis) results in squamous cell carcinoma.

 - Melanoma: Termed as one of the deadliest skin cancers, melanoma is where the malignant tumor growth occurs because of an unrepaired DNA damage to skin cells triggering mutation.

-- Merkel cell carcinoma: It is one of the rarest and an aggressive type of skin cancer with a high recurrence and metastasizing rate.
+- Merkel Cell Carcinoma: It is one of the rarest and an aggressive type of skin cancer with a high recurrence and metastasizing rate.
 Individuals above 50 years of age are more prone to Merkel cell carcinoma.

 Actinic keratosis is also called as precancer because if left untreated may develop into a skin cancer.
 It is often a crusty and scaly growth which occurs due to prolonged UV exposure.
 Atypical moles or dysplastic nevi are benign moles which resemble like melanoma.
 Individuals with higher number of moles are at risk of developing melanoma in the future.